Jhonatan1599/Jhonatan1599/README.md

 <p>I have a background in Mechanical Electrical Engineering, and I have been working in the electrical field for the past four years.
 Recently, I made a decision to pursue a career change.
 Over the last five months, I have dedicated my time to studying C#, ASP.NET, HTML, CSS, and DOCKER.
 Now, I am eager to gain practical experience by working in a team environment</p>

-- 🔭 I’m currently working on [e-commerceAPI](https://github.com/Jhonatan1599/e-commerceAPI)
+- 🔭 I am currently participating in No Country, a 5-week program that simulates a working environment.
+As a group, we are developing an e-  commerce platform specialized in book sales.
+I am working as a backend developer.

-- 🌱 I’m currently learning **.NET, Docker, Azure**
+- 🌱 I’m currently learning **Blazor**

-- 👨‍💻 All of my projects are available at [myportafolio.com](myportafolio.com)
+- 👨‍💻 All of my projects are available at [myportolio](https://portfolio.app.csharpjourney.com/)

 - 💬 Ask me about **Backend technologies**